Realistic Beautiful Woman Portrait Prompts: 10 Copy-Ready Templates

 Realistic female portraits from AI tend to drift in two directions: plastic AI skin, and the generic “Instagram-pretty” look.
-Both can be designed away with the right structural prompt.
-This article gives you 10 templates covering the most-shipped use cases — and explains the small set of words that lift output from “AI render” to “looks like a real photo.”
+Both are fixable with the right structural prompt.
+This article gives you 10 copy-ready templates covering the use cases people actually ship, the exact words that move output from “AI render” to “looks like a real photo,” and current (June 2026) notes on which model to run each prompt in.

 What separates great realistic portraits from “AI-pretty”